Microextrusion: Strengths and limitations

 Strengths of microextrusion over other manufacturing processes include its ability to create very complex cross-sections, preserve chemical properties, condition physical properties, and process materials which are delicate or dependent on physical or chemical properties.
 However, microextrusion has some limitations, though primarily related to the need for improvement of the relatively young process.
 Dixit and Das described it thus in 2012:

 With the scaling down of dimensions and increasing geometric complexity of objects, currently available technologies and systems may not be able to meet the development needs.
 New measuring devices, principles and instrumentation, tolerance rules, and procedures have to be developed.
 Materials databases with detailed information on various materials and their properties/interface properties including microstructures and size effect would be very useful for product innovation and process design.
 More studies are necessary on micro/nanowear and damages/failures of the micromanufacturing tools.
 The forming limits for different types of materials at the microlevel must be prescribed.
 More specific considerations must be incorporated into the design of machines that are scaled down for microforming to meet engineering applications and requirements.

+Applications

+Microextrusion has been applied across several industries beyond its original focus on metallic microparts.
+In the medical sector, polymer microextrusion enables the production of microtubing for catheters, stents, and drug delivery systems, with diameters as small as 0.1 millimetres and wall thicknesses below 0.05 millimetres.
+Microextruded bioresorbable polymers are also used in controlled drug release implants and temporary scaffolds for tissue engineering.

+In microelectronics, metallic microextrusion is used to create connectors, pins, and micro-gear shafts with tight tolerances.
+Microextruded copper and aluminium conductors are being studied for use in miniaturized heat exchangers and microchannel cooling devices.

+In microfluidics, extrusion of polymers into submillimetre channels enables "lab-on-a-chip" systems for biomedical analysis.
+Additive microextrusion (μE-3DP) has further extended the technique to three-dimensional fabrication of sensors, micro-lattices, and biomedical scaffolds.

+Recent research and emerging techniques

+Several experimental approaches have been developed to improve the feasibility of bulk microextrusion manufacturing.
+Ultrasonic vibration-assisted microextrusion has been shown to reduce forming loads and improve surface finish by lowering interfacial friction.
+Superplastic microextrusion, in which billets are heated into the superplastic regime, allows the creation of complex micro-parts with minimal defects.

+Finite element simulations have become a powerful tool for predicting material flow, grain refinement, and defect formation at micro scales.
+Researchers have also explored the use of hybrid processes, combining microextrusion with microinjection molding or electrospinning, to fabricate multi-material microstructures.